daverosoff/c490-website/content/posts/makenzie_stapley.md

 date: 2022-01-26T13:34:48-07:00
 draft: true
 ---

-This course was a valuable learning experience.
+## My Background

 I don't come from a CS background.
-I'm studying Math-Physics, and the only other formal CS course I've taken is CS1 my sophmore year.
-Thus, I'm essentially self-taught for all things coding.
-I was nervous about taking this course due to this inexperience, but I think I've learned skills in this course that will continue to be beneficial in the future.
-After working with Dr. Devine this summer, I know graduate school and a career in physics academia isn't in the cards for me.
+This is only me second formal CS course.
+I'm studying Math-Physics, so I haven't used credit space to take more than the minimum CS required by my major.
+However, CS is a big part of most sciences these days.
+Thus, I had to learn Python and use it in the research setting.
+After working with Dr. Devine this summer, I learned a few things about myself.
+First, graduate school and a career in physics academia isn't in the cards for me.
 At least, I need some self-exploration in industry first.
-This realization has made me consider jobs in the computer science field after graduation.
+Second, I have a knack for coding, and I enjoy the puzzles that come along with it.
+These new self discoveries have lead me to consider a career in computer science post-graduation.

+## CSC-490
 This course has given me skills and introduced me to tools that